-Making the commitment
+Making the commitment to wellness

 We can all benefit from a workout routine, but sometimes it works equally beautifully to make some spontaneous choices about a social outing with friends that will break daily routine but will fill that void in our lives.
 Similarly, keeping up with a nutritious, well balanced diet with superfoods might sound like a drag if we don’t add a little “butter” every now and then.

 That kind of stayed on me with me, because it is true.
 Isn’t it?
 Do we really enjoy our food as much as we should?
 Perhaps, not.
-Therefore, when we decide to go all natural including following a healthier and a more balanced diet, we should always at first leave a margin for some slack, for little additions on the side that want cause us more anxiety but instead please us.
+Therefore, when we decide to go all natural including following a healthier and a more balanced diet, we should always at first leave a margin for some slack, for little additions on the side that want cause us more anxiety, but instead please us.
 That slack can make things smoother for us in the effort of committing to a new lifestyle.
 Although, making the commitment might be hard at first, it gets so much easier in the long run that we’re bound to forget any hardships.
 Being happy and staying so is our drive.

-If there’s one thing that I can testify about this one year of blogging is that my production levels decreased considerably when I found myself struggling to keep writing posts while simultaneously designing and tweaking my blogspot in an effort to make it more appealing.
-I spent countless hours reading about blogs and hacks for blogger, but I almost lost it altogether.
+If there’s one thing that I can testify about this one year of blogging is that my production levels decreased considerably when I found myself struggling to keep writing posts, while simultaneously designing and tweaking my blog in an effort to make it more appealing.
+I spent countless hours reading about blogs and hacks for Blogger, but I almost lost it altogether.
 That’s why I decided that when I was ready to switch over to WordPress, I would pause my post writing and concentrate solely on my blog’s makeover.

 Perhaps, you have already come up with a motive that really works for you.
 So, if you do happen to have any hacks, tips, routines, bits of wisdom please share them with us…